-- 2) Rotate the nut until it is finger-tight.
-(For high-pressure applications as well as high-safety-factor systems, further tighten the nut until the tube will not turn by hand or move axially in the fitting.) - 3) Mark the nut at the six o'clock position.
+- 2. Rotate the nut until it is finger-tight.
+For high-pressure applications as well as high-safety-factor systems, further tighten the nut until the tube will not turn by hand or move axially in the fitting. - 3.
+Mark the nut at the six o'clock position.

-Figure 10 - Make a Mark at Six O'clock
+FIGURE 14: Make a Mark at Six O'Clock

-4) While holding the fitting body steady, tighten the nut one and one quarter turns, until the mark is at the nine o'clock position.
-(Note: For 1/16", 1/8", 3/16", and 2, 3, and 4 mm fittings, tighten the nut three-quarters of a turn until the mark is at the three o'clock position.)
+4. While holding the fitting body steady, tighten the nut one and one-quarter turns until the mark is at the nine o'clock position.

+Note: For $\frac{1}{16}$ , $\frac{1}{8}$ , $\frac{3}{16}$ , and 2, 3, and 4 mm fittings, tighten the nut threequarters of a turn until the mark is at the three o'clock position.

-Figure 11 - Tighten One and One-Quarter Turns
+FIGURE 15: Tighten One and One-Quarter Turns

-D.2 Reassembly Instructions
+D.2 REASSEMBLY INSTRUCTIONS

-Swagelok tube fittings may be disassembled and reassembled many times.
+Swagelok tube fittings can be disassembled and reassembled many times.